adhithyakrishna/adhithyakrishna.github.io/content/en/tech/java_concurrency_in_practice/Fundamentals/thread_safety.md

 Operations A and B are atomic with respect to each other if, from the perspective of a thread t1 executing operation A, when another thread t2 executes B, either all of B has executed or none of it has.
 {{< /boxmd >}}

-The ```CountingFactorizer``` can be made atomic by using ```java.util.concurrent.atomic``` package that contains atomic variable classes for effecting atomic state transition on numbers and object references.
+The ``CountingFactorizer`` can be made atomic by using ``java.util.concurrent.atomic`` package that contains atomic variable classes for effecting atomic state transition on numbers and object references.

 By replacing the long counter with an ```AtomicLong```, all actions that access the counter state are atomic.
-Because the ***state of the servlet is the state of the counter*** and the counter is ***thread-safe*** the servlet is once again thread-safe.
+Because the **state of the servlet is the state of the counter** and the counter is **thread-safe** the servlet is once again thread-safe.

 {{< boxmd >}}
 Where practical, use existing thread-safe objects, like AtomicLong, to manage class's state.
-It is simpler to reason about the states and state transition for existing thread-safe objects than it is for arbitary state variables, and makes it easy to maintain and verify the thread safety.
+It is simpler to reason about the states and state transition for existing thread-safe objects than it is for arbitrary state variables, and makes it easy to maintain and verify the thread safety.
 {{< /boxmd >}}
 #### Locking
-Adding one more thread-safe state variable to the class ***will not make it thread-safe***
+Adding one more thread-safe state variable to the class **will not make it thread-safe**

-The definition of thread safety requires that invariants be preserved regardless of timing or interleaving of operations in multiple threads.
+The definition of thread safety requires that invariant be preserved regardless of timing or interleaving of operations in multiple threads.

 ```java
 public class UnsafeCachingFactorizer implements Servlet {